-The first step in the enrollment process is to complete Client Intake form.
+The first step in the enrollment process is to complete the Client Intake form.
 Upon completing this form, the case manager will review the document to ensure that the requested information is complete and accurate.
-The intake form should be signed by both the person receiving services and case manager.
+The intake form should be signed by both the person receiving services and the case manager.
 All supporting documents provided should be reviewed for accuracy.
 Case Management intake must be completed within 15-30 days of beginning the initial services based on the client's level of acuity.
-Additional information regarding a Client Intake Form can be found on pages 13-15 and a Client Intake Form is in Appendix A.
+Additional information regarding a Client Intake Form can be found in Appendix A, page 28.